UgoBruzadin/UgoBruzadin/README.md

 ## Fun Facts
 - **Pronouns:** He/Him/His
-- **Fun fact:** I am s recent dad, I love spending time with my kid!
+- **Fun fact:** I am a recent dad, I love spending time with my kid!
 Also I'm a hardcore gamer, but love to disconnext and go to the wild to touch grass.

 Feel free to explore my repositories and reach out if you have any questions or collaboration ideas!